Marz-R/TK1-EX1/README.md

 For the client:
 > ./gradlew runClientApp

-DO NOT RUN BOTH CLIENT AND SERVER ON THE SAME COMMAND PROMPT!
+DO NOT run both server and client on the SAME command prompt!

 Edit and Create